Agnes of Austria (1281–1364)

 Agnes of Austria (18 May 1281 – 10 June 1364) was Queen of Hungary by marriage to Andrew III of Hungary.

 Life

-She was a daughter of Albert I of Germany and his wife Elisabeth of Tirol.
-She was Queen of Hungary by marriage.
-She was a member of the House of Habsburg.
+Agnes was a daughter of Albert I, King of Germany and his wife, Elisabeth of Tirol.
+By birth, she was member of the House of Habsburg and a by marriage the Queen of Hungary.

 Queen

 On 13 February 1296 in Vienna, Agnes married Andrew III of Hungary.
 Afterwards, with his father-in-law's support, Andrew managed to defeat the revolt of Miklós Kőszegi and Máté Csák III, and occupy the castles of Kőszeg and Pozsony.
 In 1298 Andrew supported with troops his father-in-law's revolt against King Adolf of Germany.

 Agnes disliked tournaments, but liked sermons.
 Since she was small of stature, she used to wear dresses her sisters no longer wanted, which gained her praise for modesty.

 The death of Andrew III on 14 January 1301, at Buda, ended the male line of the Árpáds.
 Stephen Ákos, one of his contemporaries called him "the last golden twig of the Árpáds".